-With the emphasis on energy efficiency, the disadvantages of this technology have not been given adequate scrutiny, nor have the repercussions been duly considered.
-Complicating matters, those responsible for manufacturing, approving and installing LED lighting have continued to dismiss warnings from scientists, medical doctors, ophthalmologists, chronobiologists, neurobiologists, biologists, ecologists and educated lighting experts.
+With the emphasis on energy efficiency, the disadvantages of this technology have not been given adequate scrutiny nor have the repercussions been duly considered.
+Complicating matters, those responsible for manufacturing, approving and installing LED lighting have continued to dismiss warnings of the risks from scientists, medical doctors, ophthalmologists, chronobiologists, neurobiologists, biologists, ecologists and educated lighting experts.
 There’s sadly, also a widespread lack of knowledge about the unique properties of LED technology.
-To learn more watch this video explaining the issues.

-As a result, like many other places around the world, New Zealand has numerous examples of costly failed LED retrofits which are negatively impacting residents, compromising their safety, harming their health and well-being, and reducing their life quality.
+As a result, New Zealand has numerous examples of costly failed LED retrofits which are negatively impacting residents, compromising their safety, harming their health and well-being, and reducing their life quality.
 The health of flora and fauna, and the biodiversity of ecosystems is also under threat.
-The same kind of problems have happened overseas, forcing concerned members of the public to take legal action.
+The same kind of problems have happened overseas and forced concerned members of the public to take legal action.

-Here in New Zealand, the Minister of Health, Hon.
-Dr. Dave Clark was presented with an appeal for safer LED street lighting in December 2018.
-This appeal included the points below.
+In December 2018, the Minister of Health, Hon.
+Dr. Dave Clark was presented with an appeal for safer LED street lighting.
+This appeal included the points below and they are still just as relevant today.

-Lighting should first and foremost do no harm - and the large investment in LED retrofits should also mean that the new lighting is a significant improvement upon the lighting it replaces.
-Sadly, this isn't the case.
+Lighting should first and foremost do no harm - and the large investment in LED retrofits should also mean that the new lighting is a significant improvement upon the lighting it replaces - however this isn't the case.

 1 - EXCESS LUMINANCE